 The functions of the Nominating and Governance Committee include the following: identifying and recommending to the Board individuals qualified to serve as directors of the Company; recommending to the Board directors to serve on committees of the Board; advising the Board with respect to matters of Board composition and procedures; developing and recommending to the Board a set of corporate governance principles applicable to the Company and overseeing corporate governance matters generally; and overseeing the annual evaluations of the Chief Executive Officer, the Board and its committees.
 The Nominating and Governance Committee will consider director candidates recommended by shareholders in accordance with the procedures previously described under "Governance Information - Director Nominations by Shareholders."
-In addition, the Nominating and Governance Committee is responsible for reviewing the Company's Code of Business Conduct and overseeing the Company and any related person under the Company's related person transaction policy previously described.
+In addition, the Nominating and Governance Committee is responsible for reviewing the Company's Code of Business Conduct and overseeing the Company's processes for monitoring compliance, and for reviewing and approving all transactions between the Company and any related person under the Company's related person transaction policy previously described.